We caught up with Jemima to discuss her move from Croydon to Canada and how we supported her along the way.

 You’ve worked for us for about eight years now, tell us about your career so far.

-In the eight years I’ve been working here, I’ve been involved in recruitment.
-I started off in the graduate team, moved to our Hong Kong office for five months and returned to Croydon, so this isn’t my first relocation.
-My role has changed over time and I am now our recruitment systems manager, where I am helping to solve challenges that our recruiters face.
+In the eight years I’ve been working at Mott MacDonald, I’ve been involved in recruitment.
+I started off in the UK graduate team, moved to our Hong Kong office for five months and returned to Croydon, so this isn’t my first relocation.
+My role has changed over time and I'm now our recruitment systems manager, where I help solve problems that our recruiters face.
 This involves improving the way our recruiters use technology, helping them to recruit more efficiently, finding new ways to interpret our brand building our social media platforms and ensuring we are compliant with regulation.
 Therefore, problem solving is a large part of my day-to-day role.

 What made you relocate?